American and Bermudan options in currency markets under proportional transaction costs: Introduction

-The linear optimization problems~\eqref{eq:pi-a} and \eqref{eq:pi-b} both grow exponentially with the number of time steps, even for options with path-independent payoffs (see \cite{Chen_Palmer_Sheu2008,rutkowski1998} for results on European options).
+The linear optimization problems~\eqref{eq:pi-a} and \eqref{eq:pi-b} both grow exponentially with the number of time steps, even for options with path-independent payoffs (see {\cite{Chen_Palmer_Sheu2008,rutkowski1998}} for results on European options).
 Various special cases of European and American options have been studied in binomial two-asset models with proportional transaction costs.
-The replication of European options has been well studied \cite{bensaid_lesne_pages_scheinkman1992,boyle_vorst1992,palmer2001a,perrakis_lefoll1997}, and the first algorithm (with exponential running time) for computing the bid and ask prices for European options was established by Edirisinghe, Naik \& Uppal \cite{edirisinghe_naik_uppal1993}.
-In a similar technical setting, Koci\'nski \cite{kocinski1999,kocinski2001b} studied the exact replication of American options, Perrakis~\&~Lefoll \cite{perrakis_lefoll2000,perrakis_lefoll2004} investigated the pricing of American call and put options, and Tokarz~\&~Zastawniak \cite{tokarz_zastawniak2006} worked with general American options under small proportional transaction costs.
-Recently, L\"ohne~\&~Rudloff \cite{Loehne_Rudloff2011} established an efficient algorithm for finding the set of superhedging strategies for European options in a similar technical setting to the present paper.
+The replication of European options has been well studied {(see e.g.~\cite{bensaid_lesne_pages_scheinkman1992,boyle_vorst1992,palmer2001a,perrakis_lefoll1997})}, and the first algorithm (with exponential running time) for computing the bid and ask prices for European options was established by Edirisinghe, Naik and Uppal \cite{edirisinghe_naik_uppal1993}.
+In a similar technical setting, {Koci\'nski \cite{kocinski1999,kocinski2001b}} studied the exact replication of American options, {Perrakis and Lefoll \cite{perrakis_lefoll2000,perrakis_lefoll2004}} investigated the pricing of American call and put options, and {Tokarz and Zastawniak \cite{tokarz_zastawniak2006}} worked with general American options under small proportional transaction costs.
+Recently, {Loehne and Rudloff \cite{Loehne_Rudloff2011}} established {an algorithm} for finding the set of superhedging strategies for European {(but not for American or Bermudan)} options in a similar technical setting to the present paper.